Syed Talha Ahsan: Case background

 Ahsan was a co-defendant with another British citizen Babar Ahmad, in a high-profile case at the European Court of Human Rights, appealing their extraditions to the US.
 They are accused by the US of terrorism-related offences arising from alleged involvement with a series of websites from the period of 1997 to 2004.
 One of the sites was for a short period located on a server within the United States.
 As a result of a UK parliamentary petition raising over 140,000 signatures the case sparked a discussion in the House of Commons among Members of Parliament late in 2011.

-In a BBC interview aired on 5 April 2012 Evan Kohlmann an American internet extremism expert, said of the websites to which the men are allegedly linked that "Even today there are very few websites out there that have the credibility that Azzam publications still has now."
+In a BBC interview aired on 5 April 2012 Evan Kohlmann an American internet extremism consultant, said of the websites to which the men were allegedly linked that "Even today there are very few websites out there that have the credibility that Azzam publications still has now."
+Kohlmann has been critically described as a ‘self-made’ Kohlmann has been critically described as a ‘self-made’ and a phony.
+His involvement in anti-Muslim networks has called into question his credibility on such issues, particularly after the Norwegian terrorist Anders Breivik, who was responsible for killing 77 young Norwegians in an attack fueled by anti-Muslim hatred, cited 25 pages from Kohlmann.

 On 10 April 2012, the European Court of Human Rights published its landmark ruling that both men could be extradited from Britain to the US to face terrorism charges.
 They had three months from that date to request a referral to the Grand Chamber of the European Court of Human Rights.
 Syed Talha Ahsan denied any wrongdoing and asked to be tried in the United Kingdom.

-A winner of the prestigious Koestler Award for his poem "Grieving", Talha stands accused of charges described by Noam Chomsky as shallow and evasive.
+He was extradited to the US in October 2012 alongside Ahmad and others who were wanted for different unrelated offences.
+The extradition was highly controversial and the then Home Secretary Theresa May came under heavy criticism both when the men were extradited and shortly afterwards when the extradition request from the US for Gary McKinnon was refused.

 Biography

 Early life and education

 Syed Talha Ahsan was born in London in 1979.
 He was educated at Dulwich College in Dulwich, London, England, United Kingdom.
-Syed Talha Ahsan has a first class honours degree in Arabic from SOAS, University of London.
-As of 2017/18, Talha is studying for a master's degree in History at SOAS, University of London.
+Syed Talha Ahsan has a first class honours degree in Arabic from SOAS University of London.

-After his arrest, he was diagnosed with Asperger's syndrome (a form of autism).
+Following his arrest, he was diagnosed with Asperger syndrome (a form of autism).